barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 <span style="font-size: x-small">Figure 6: The sinc function ($sinc(x) = sin(x) / x$), in the context of convolution, this filter is called the "box filter".
 In the figure, the sinc function is plotted at the top, and its response in the frequency domain is plotted at the bottom.
 When applied to a convolution signal, the frequencies are only retained in a particular range.
 However, this is typically not immediately obvious to the novice observer when looking at the function.</span>
 <a name="fig_sinc"></a>

 The solution proposed in this article is to try and find an alternative approach to filtering that achieves the same goal.
 The convolutional filters' operation in a CNN is postulated to be feature extraction (features are defined in [section 2](#sec_problem_definition)).
-Therefore, we are looking for an alternative "filtering" approach that extracts features from images but operates in the image domain rather than the frequency domain (which is why convolution filters are more obscure).
+Therefore, we are looking for an alternative "filtering" approach that extracts features from images but operates in the image domain rather than the frequency domain (convolution filters are obscure because they operate in a "different" domain).

-It turns out that convolutional is quite similar to another operation called \textit{cross-correlation}.
+It turns out that convolutional is quite similar to another operation called _cross-correlation_.
 The formulation for cross-correlation is as follows

 $$
     [F \otimes I](u,v) = \sum_{i=-k}^k \sum_{j=-k}^k F(i,j)I(u+i,v+j)  \ \ \ \ [2]